You have 11 coins. One of them is fake, and has a different weight from the others: it can be either lighter or heavier.

 Here is one way to do it.

-Split the coins into three groups of four: A, B, and C. First weigh A against B.
+Split the coins into three groups: A and B with four coins each, and C with the remaining three coins.
+First weigh A against B.

 Case 1: A and B balance